Branded social media has gone from golden boy to punching bag in the past few years.

 brands, interpretation of the data they generate is tricky, and requires more scrutiny.

-B2B has fewer options, and thus fewer shortcuts, making engagement interpretation
+B2B has fewer options, and thus fewer shortcuts, making

 relatively straightforward, and easier to take at face value.
-B2B won't go viral on empty

-calories alone.
-Metrics can still be gamed to a certain extent, and any social media
+B2B won't go viral on empty calories alone.
+Metrics can still be gamed to some extent,

-practitioner worth their salt will know the tricks, but those tricks will largely enhance
+and any social media practitioner worth their salt will know the tricks, but those tricks

-or exaggerate, they won't make bad content good.
+will largely enhance or exaggerate, they won't make bad content good.

-moot point until someone comes up with a better idea, especially now.
-We're in an age
+moot point until someone comes up with a better idea, especially now that

-of small screens and cord cutting.
-SEM, SEO, and retargeting are good ways to reach
+We're in an age of small screens and cord cutting.
+SEM, SEO, and retargeting are good ways

 Someone might respond at this point, "But branded social media sucks."

 And my response would be, "Your point being?
-Most advertising sucks."
-It's always
+Most advertising

 been that way.
 Most TV commercials are terrible.
 Most radio ads are annoying.
 Most